R-Campbell/terraform-provider-aws/website/docs/cdktf/typescript/r/ec2_traffic_mirror_filter.html.markdown

 ## Argument Reference

-The following arguments are supported:
+This resource supports the following arguments:

 * `description` - (Optional, Forces new resource) A description of the filter.
 * `networkServices` - (Optional) List of amazon network services that should be mirrored.
 Valid values: `amazonDns`.
 * `tags` - (Optional) Key-value map of resource tags.
 If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

-## Attributes Reference
+## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This resource exports the following attributes in addition to the arguments above:

 * `arn` - The ARN of the traffic mirror filter.
 * `id` - The name of the filter.